beamable/UnrealSDK/Docs/docs/features/content.md

 # Content

 ## Overview
 Beamable's Content feature is a read-only (at runtime) arbitrary data store that you can use to define your game's data.
 Several of Beamable's own managed features also use content in some way or another.

 ## `UBeamContentObject` and Sub-types

-In Unreal, you define content schemas as sub-classes of UBeamContentObject or any of its sub-types available in the SDK ( UBeamItemContent , UBeamGameType , etc...).
+In Unreal, you define content schemas as sub-classes of `UBeamContentObject` or any of its sub-types available in the SDK ( `UBeamItemContent` , `UBeamGameTypeContent` , etc...).
 Every content type must define a unique string id for that particular type and a function that returns it.

-The following example of UBeamCurrencyContent shows how that can be done:
+The following example of `UBeamCurrencyContent` shows how that can be done:

 ```c++
 UCLASS(BlueprintType)